Palazuelos Variscite Oval Cabochon media thumbnails

 The mirror polish enhances the green without saturating it: under direct light, the depth of the tone is appreciated, and under grazing light, the internal veins appear as microrelief.

-How variscite from Palazuelos is formed
+How Palazuelos variscite is formed

 • Silver pendants and earrings — the format and 4 mm thickness make them ideal for pairs of earrings or lightweight pendants